smithiParthi213/Ecommerce_Recommendation_System_Olist/README.md

 2. Exploratory data analysis was performed on the datasets to get insights on the trends using python in Jupyter Notebooks
 3. Performed algorithms including RFM, Market Basket Analysis, Customer Segmentation & Satisfaction for developing a reliable system
 4. Predicted customer lifetime value
+5. Staged the desired data using Anazon S3 for future analysis
-5. Developed personalized recommendation systems
+6. Developed personalized recommendation systems
-6. Created dashboards for the stakeholders to get an outline of the business health.
+7. Created dashboards for the stakeholders to get an outline of the business health.

 **DASHBOARDS**